The COVID-19 Recovery (Fast-track Consenting) Act 2020 (the Act) creates a fast-track process to fast-track projects aimed at stimulating the economy.

-Expert consenting panels make decisions on fast-track applications, and set conditions on the projects before they can go ahead.
+Expert consenting panels make decisions on both the resource consent applications and notice of requirements, and set conditions on the projects before they can go ahead.

 The Environmental Protection Authority provides advice and administrative support for the panel convener and expert consenting panels, which are appointed by the convener.

 The legislation enabling fast-track consenting came into effect on 9 July 2020.
 It includes a 'sunset clause' which will see the legislation repealed on 8 July 2022.
 If an application is received prior to 8 July 2022, the provisions of the Act continue to apply for that application until the application process is completed.

 The Act will be repealed on 8 July 2022, although any application that has been commenced will continue to be determined under the Act.

 There are three types of projects that fall under the Act, and each follow a different process:

 These are projects that are listed in the Act.
 Applicants can lodge resource consent applications or notices of requirement directly with the EPA.

 These projects must meet eligibility criteria and be referred by the Minister for the Environment, through an Order in Council.
 Once approved, applicants can lodge applications or notices or requirement with the EPA.

 Work on infrastructure by approved organisations

 Some work on infrastructure by approved organisations, such as the NZ Transport Agency and KiwiRail can be carried out as permitted activities (they don’t require resource consents) if conditions in the Act are met.